 ECONOMICS // FINANCE

-Definition: production, distribution, use of goods & services // antiquated management system
+Definition: production, distribution, use of goods & services // management tool (not necessary)

 Fundamental principle: sharing with freely // withholding from